Marouamx/ecu_simulator/README.md

 Simple debug options: (Imma be back here to test different stuff if I got time at the end)
-1. FTDI: in linux, to check to what tty you are connected to, run: dmesg | grep tty to see incomming bytes run: sudo screen /dev/ttyS0 115200 for an interactive serial terminal I prefer to use Moserial which can be installed via: sudo apt install moserial
+1. FTDI: in linux, to check to what tty you are connected to, run: dmesg | grep tty to see incomming bytes run: sudo screen /dev/ttyS0 115200 for an interactive serial terminal use Moserial which can be installed via: sudo apt install moserial

 2. by USB device: STM32 cortex M4 in capable of having: